Voortrekker Monument And Nature ReserveCurrently Closed

 - Tags: Garden, Historical Site, Monument, Architecture , Heritage Building

-About Voortrekker Monument And Nature Reserve, Pretoria
+Voortrekker Monument And Nature Reserve - Review

 The Voortrekkers are among South Africa’s most beloved heroes.
 Fed up of British control near the coast, these Afrikaners of Dutch descent undertook the famous Great Trek in flimsy caravans over a great number of years.
 Eventually they established some of interior South Africa’s most important settlements.
 The monument was opened in 1949 in commemoration of this endeavour.
 A great stone wall, carved with 64 caravans in the shape of traditional laager, circles the imposing monument.
 Among the monument’s most prominent features is the world largest marble frieze; the Cenotaph bearing the Afrikaans phrase “We for thee, South Africa”; the various sculptures around the place.